-If your license has been suspended or revoked or is about to be revoked or suspended, there are many times opportunities to contest the suspension through a NC DMV hearing, or possibly apply for a court ordered driving privilege.
+If your driver’s license has been suspended or revoked or is about to be revoked or suspended, there are many times opportunities to contest the suspension through an NC DMV hearing.
+You can also possibly apply for a court-ordered driving privilege.

 There are three basic steps to getting you driving again: Assess, Fix, Apply!

 - Assess accurately the complete situation to determine what caused the suspension and how to fix it.

 - Fix all matters that cause the suspension, so you become eligible for either a hearing or a limited driving privilege.

 - Apply for an NC DMV Hearing or petition the Court for a limited driving privilege.

 In order for our DMV hearing attorneys to accurately assess why your driver’s license is suspended, we will need to review a copy of your NC DMV Driving Record.
 You can order this in advance and bring it in for a Free DMV assessment.

 To order your NC driving record you will need to mail a check for $10.oo to the NCDMV, Driver License Records Unit, 3113 Mail Service Center, Raleigh NC 27697-3113.
 Be certain to include your full legal name, your NC Driver’s license number, date of birth, and social security number.
 Once you receive the printed record, schedule a meeting with one of our attorneys to assess your options.
 If you like, we can order your record for you for a small fee and review it the very day you make your appointment.